Pulumi Databricks resource provider

 Note

-This article covers Pulumi, which is neither provided nor supported by Databricks.
+This article covers Pulumi, which is developed by a third party.
 To contact the provider, see Pulumi Support.

 This article shows you how to use Python and Pulumi, a third-party, infrastructure as code (IaC) platform that enables you to create, deploy, and manage Databricks resources by using familiar programming languages, tools, and engineering practices.
 Although this article shows you how to use Python and the Pulumi Databricks resource provider, Pulumi supports other languages in addition to Python for Databricks, including TypeScript, JavaScript, Go, and C#.